2.19. Table

 def move_table(var a, b: table<string, int>) {

-a <- b //a is no points to same data as b, and b is empty.
+a <- b // a now points to the same data as b, and b is empty

 }